-Considering a side hustle as an Instacart shopper?
+Considering a side hustle as an Instacart driver?

 With Instacart, you can make money shopping for — and delivering — other people’s groceries.